 There are also quick links presented as buttons Request a Demo and Try for Free which lead visitors to different landing pages, where they will sign up depending on their preferences.

-Most websites with quick links at the top and at the bottom of the home page.
+Most websites place quick links at the top and at the bottom of the home page.
 This makes it easier for visitors who, once they read content on your homepage, can quickly visit other parts of your website without having to scroll back up the page to find what they need.

 Quick links are not limited to your homepage.
 They are an effective way to connect your web visitors with the most searched or visited pages on your website.